apereo/cas/docs/cas-server-documentation/integration/Configuring-Fortress-Integration.md

 </dependency>
 ```

-At this time, Apache Fortress will only support using tomcat as the web container.
+At this time, Apache Fortress support is limited to Apache Tomcat as the web container.
+Support for additional containers such as Jetty will be worked out in future releases.

 ## CAS Configuration